yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 1. Remove the Loan accounts
 1. Filter the records by account first
 1. Check each account, modify the catagory and mark the transactions as verfied
-1. Get a summary of how much money in total for each catogory
+1. Copy the reverse ~ Balance columns from one previous month's table
-1. Single item takes more than $10,000 should be listed
+1. List single item takes more than $10,000

 #### Web update

+1. Generate the new hexo post with `hexo new post "Bookkeeping - XXXX/XX"`
+1. Copy all content from the post for previous month, git add now(so we know what changed)
+1. Go to the [Table to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) website to transform excel tables to markdown tables
+1. Remove the zeroes from sum column
+1. Open the same file to the right window, make it narrow
-1. The multi layer pie chart for spending and income
+1. Add new value to and remove old value from the multi layer pie chart for spending and income
-2. The items take more than $100 should be listed
-3. The trend (need data for more than 6 months)
+1. Ask chatgpt to generate the detailed catagory data

+    ```bash
+    对
+    spending table
+    取每一行第一个值和第二个值，生成类似
+    {value:251.69, name:'Restaurants'},
+    {value:73.15, name:'Cake & Bread'},
+    的数据
+    ```

+1. Add new value to and remove old value from the trend
+1. Commit the change with title "Add bookkeeping for YYYY/MM"

 ### Transaction catagories